Peaceful lakeview1024 (Photo credit: Wikipedia)

 6. Clean your desk.

 For those who work at a desk this is literal.
 For those who do not, it is figurative.
-My day off is Friday, so by the end of every Thursday I work to leaving my desk clean.
+My day off is Friday, so by the end of every Thursday I work at leaving my desk clean.
 I don’t mean dust free (though I should probably do that as well), but everything that came to my desk has been dealt with, and therefore doesn’t have to live on in my mind over my “weekend”.

 7. Reduce debt…reduce stress.